radiantearth/stac-spec/extensions/README.md

 for information on how to get started.
 And everyone is encouraged to link to the extension in the table below, so others can be aware of it.

 Each extension has at least one *owner*.
-You can find extension owners in each extension's README or in the [`CODEOWNERS`](../.github/CODEOWNERS) file.
+You can find extension owners in each extension's README.

 ## General Conventions